jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 correct in its review of the entire matter.
-That by reason of that history it is shown that the pervading purpose of the Fourteenth Amendment was to establish that all men are equal, that they are equal before the law, that they are entitled to equal protection of the law, that <a name="page33"></a>no distinction can ever be made on the basis of race or color; and that therefore this Court, in applying the rules it has laid down in many cases looking to that pervading purpose, can find only one answer to this case, and that is, when they stand before the bar of this Court and say that &quot;The reason
+That by reason of that history it is shown that the pervading purpose of the Fourteenth Amendment was to establish that all men are equal, that they are equal before the law, that they are entitled to equal protection of the law, that no distinction can ever be made on the basis of race or color; and that therefore this Court, in applying the rules it has laid down in many cases looking to that pervading purpose, can find only one answer to this case, and that is, when they stand before the bar of this Court and say that &quot;The reason